dmarmor/freshrss-extensions/README.md

 Issues and pull requests are welcome!
 Please ensure any changes follow FreshRSS conventions and code is well-documented.

 ## License
-This project is licensed under the same terms as FreshRSS.
+This project is licensed under [GNU AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.html)